barionleg/ANTs_wiki/Installing-ANTs-release-binaries.md

-Release binaries are available from ANTs 2.4.1.
+Release binaries are available from ANTs 2.4.1, and Windows binaries are available from 2.4.4.

 # Supported platforms

-Binaries are compiled on Ubuntu (18.04, 20.04, 22.04), Centos7 (using devtoolset7), and Mac OS (11 and 12).
+Binaries are compiled on Ubuntu (18.04, 20.04, 22.04), Centos7 (using devtoolset7), Mac OS (11 and 12) and Windows (Windows Server 2022).
 The builds use the default compiler for each platform.

 The build is a default Superbuild.
 If you require custom build options (like VTK), you will need to build from source.

-## Installing binaries
+# Installing binaries (Mac OS and Linux)

 First unzip the archive to your desired install prefix, then set the environment variables.
 The archives contain `ants-{version}/[bin,lib]`.
 To simplify the instructions, we'll omit the version numbering below and assume we have `/opt/ants/[bin,lib]`.

-### Set environment variables `PATH` and `ANTSPATH`
+## Set environment variables `PATH` and `ANTSPATH`

 Assuming your install prefix was `/opt/ants`, there will now be a binary directory `/opt/ants/bin`, containing the ANTs executables and scripts.
 The scripts additionally require `ANTSPATH` to point to the bin directory **including a trailing slash**.